 Chances are if you’ve never visited Hemlock Ravine Park

 , and the old white round building off of the Bedford Highway.
-The round house has always had a mystique to me since I was a youngster, perhaps because it is in such an odd spot, or perhaps because the only history I knew of it was that a man once went insane in there because he could not find a corner to pee in (my mother’s idea of a history lesson).
+The round-house has always had a mystique to me since I was a child.
+Perhaps because it is tucked away on an odd perch along the Bedford Highway.
+Another factor could have been folklore that a man once went insane in there because he could not find a corner to pee in.
+The latter being an early lesson in East Coast folklore and comedy from my mother.
 I don’t think I’m alone in my lack of knowledge about Hemlock Ravine Park, and only recently have I become well acquainted with what is one of the most naturally beautiful parts of the city.
 Allow me to (re)introduce you to Hemlock Ravine Park.

 Part 1: History: what is that little round white house on the Bedford highway, and who built the heart-shaped pond?